BPS-Circular-API/docs-page/docs/API/using-the-api/Use-list.md

 ## Parameters

-- `category` : `string`.
-Needs to be either (`general`, `ptm`, `exam`) or a BPS Category ID (int) [Mandatory]
+- `category` : `string` or `int`.
+Needs to be either one of the categories (for a list, visit https://bpsapi.rajtech.me/categories) or a BPS Category ID (int) [Mandatory]

 The `category` parameter refers to any one of the categories of circulars on the BPS Website.

-The category ID can be found in the URL of the circulars page of the BPS Website, like here `https://www.bpsdoha.net/circular/category/41-sample-question-papers`, 41 is the ID
+The category ID can be found in the URL of the circulars page of the BPS Website, like here `https://bpsdoha.com/circular/category/52-academic-year-2024-25`, 52 is the ID

-Or if you want the to use one of the three main categories, you can use `general`, `ptm` or `exam` as the value of the `category` parameter, instead of a numeric ID